m-mora/IrrigationSystem-mm/readme.md

 ## Storage Configuration

-To store the tokens required to connect to the _blynk server_, token and ID required for _telegram_ and the configuration time when the relays should turn on and for how long it uses the EEPROM library, the memorymap is as follow:
+This is the memry map used to store:
+- Blynk Token
+- Telegram
+  - Token
+  - Chat ID

+To manage the storage the EEPROM ligrary is used

+The memorymap is as follow:

 <table>